-This bill proposes to amend the North Dakota Century Code regarding the possession of firearms and dangerous weapons in publicly operated buildings and at public gatherings.
+This bill proposes to amend the North Dakota Century Code regarding the possession of firearms and dangerous weapons in publicly owned or operated buildings and at public gatherings.
 A new section is introduced that prohibits the possession of firearms or dangerous weapons in public areas of publicly operated buildings unless individuals possess a valid class 1 or class 2 firearm license and pass through security equipment staffed by armed personnel.
-Additionally, the bill amends section 62.1-02-05 to remove the prohibition of firearms in churches or places of worship and instead restricts possession in nonpublic areas of publicly operated buildings, while allowing it in buildings operated by the university system.
+Additionally, the bill amends Section 62.1-02-05 to remove the prohibition of firearms in churches or places of worship and instead allows for nonpublic areas within publicly operated buildings, while also adding provisions for buildings operated by the university system.

-The bill outlines various exceptions to the prohibition on firearms at public gatherings, including law enforcement officers, members of the armed forces, and individuals participating in specific events such as organized sport shooting or theatrical performances.
-It also allows for the storage of firearms in residential units within state-owned buildings, provided certain conditions are met.
-Furthermore, the bill clarifies that political subdivisions can enact less restrictive ordinances regarding firearm possession, and it establishes that churches or places of worship cannot be held liable for incidents involving individuals carrying concealed weapons under the new regulations.
-Violations of this section are classified as infractions.
+The bill outlines various exceptions to the prohibition on firearms at public gatherings, including law enforcement officers, members of the armed forces, and individuals participating in specific events such as organized sport shooting or hunter safety classes.
+It also clarifies that political subdivisions can enact less restrictive ordinances regarding firearm possession.
+Furthermore, the bill states that churches and places of worship cannot be held liable for injuries or damages caused by individuals permitted to carry concealed weapons under this section.
+Violating the provisions of this bill would result in an infraction.

 Adopted by the House Energy and Natural Resources Committee: 62.1-02-05